-Let us pray: O God, who gave joy to the world through the resurrection of Thy Son, our Lord Jesus Christ, grant we beseech Thee, that through the intercession of the Virgin Mary, His Mother, we may obtain the joys of everlasting life.
+Let us pray:

+O God, who gave joy to the world through the resurrection of Thy Son, our Lord Jesus Christ, grant we beseech Thee, that through the intercession of the Virgin Mary, His Mother, we may obtain the joys of everlasting life.
 Through the same Christ our Lord.
 Amen.

-Living the rest of the Season mindfully: April 17 -May 28
+Living the rest of the Season mindfully: April 12-May

-- Plant something in Easter hope your flowerbed, vegetable garden, or potted plants reflecting on the new life and beauty Christ offers. - As a family, reflect on and choose which elements of your Lenten prayer and almsgiving you'll continue.
-How might they be different to reflect the joy of the Season?

-- Journal about your own "resurrection" experiences, times you were "brought back to life" or renewed in notable ways.
+- Plant something in Easter hope your flowerbed, vegetable garden, or potted plants reflecting on the new life and beauty Christ brings. - As a family, reflect on and choose which elements of your Lenten prayer and almsgiving you'll continue.
+How might they be different to reflect the joy of the Season? - Little kids love those Easter egg hunts.
+With plastic eggs and non-candy snacks (Goldfish crackers work great!), why not have multiple egg hunts throughout the Season! - Journal about your own "resurrection" experiences, times you were "brought back to life" or renewed in notable ways.
 Spend time thanking and praising God.
 Share with someone. - Choose an Easter-themed spirituality book to read this season.
 Here are some possibilities. - Start every prayer this Season with an expression of praise or thanks to God! - Our daily challenges/sorrows don't all go away this Season.
 As they come, imagine the power of the Resurrection moment.
 Pray: "O Risen Jesus, I surrender myself to you.
-Take care of everything." - Make each Sunday of the Easter Season celebratory with Mass, a special meal, and some family reflection/ prayer.
+Take care of everything." - Make each Sunday of the Easter Season celebratory with a special meal and some family reflection/prayer.
 (Here are some faith conversation/prayer starters based on each Sunday's Gospel reading.)
 Schedule fun family re-creation: games in the yard, a trip to the nursery to buy garden plants, a picnic, a hike, etc. - Keep a "Joy Board" where family members write things/people/events/truths that give them joy.
-Choose someone for each week of the Easter season with whom you will share Easter joy: preparing a meal, a visit, a call, sending flowers or a note/text/email, etc. - Traditionally, many receive Baptism, First Communion, and Confirmation in this Season.
-Accompany them with: prayer, a card/gift, a call, a subscription to a resource that will bless them in an ongoing way, etc.
+Choose someone for each week of the Easter season with whom you will share Easter joy: preparing a meal, an outdoor visit, a call, sending flowers or a note/text/email, etc. - Traditionally, many receive Baptism, First Communion, and Confirmation in this Season.
+Accompanying them with: prayer, a card/gift, a call, a subscription to a resource that will bless them in an ongoing way, etc.

-The Ascension of Our Lord: May 21
+The Ascension of Our Lord: May 16